ProjetoADAPTT/ADAPTT/README.md

 * quantizers.py -- *Holds some auxiliary Brevitas code*

 * vpn_dataset -- *Implements the necessary code for loading the VPN dataset*

-##### Some examples:
-1. python3 train.py --num_classes 2 --epochs 500

-	*Trains the use case CNN for 500 epochs on the binary classification task (i.e., VPN or Non-VPN)*

-2. python3 train.py --num_classes 2 --prune --pruning_rate 0.25 --retrain --epochs 5 --folding_cfg folding_cfgs/default_folding_2.json --pretrained experiments/vpn_2_classes_4_bits_/checkpoints/best.tar --export experiments/pruned.onnx

-	*Prunes the --pretrained model at 25% pruning rate considering the an accelerator with the folding specified in --folding_cfg.
-Then, retrains the pruned model for 50 epochs*

-3. python3 train.py --num_classes 2 --pretrained experiments/vpn_2_classes_4_bits_/checkpoints/best.tar --export experiments/vpn_2_classes_4_bits_/checkpoints/best.onnx

-	*Loads the --pretrained trained CNN and exports it to an ONNX file (specified in --export)*

 [^0]: Some CNN training code (e.g., training iteration, exporting, logging) was leveraged as is from the available FINN/Brevitas examples.